 Allen recalls that she used to believe that she did not need other blind people.
 She thought that being independent meant succeeding without the help of others.
 Her involvement with the National Federation of the Blind has taught her that this is not true.
 She has learned that she needs reinforcement from her blind colleagues and friends.

 Pam lives in Ruston, Louisiana, with her husband Roland Allen, a dedicated Federation leader and a gifted orientation and mobility instructor at the center.
 She is currently the president of the NFB of Louisiana and secretary of the National Association of Blind Rehabilitation Professionals.
 In July of 2002 she was elected to the National Federation of the Blind board of directors.
 Four years later, in 2006, she was elected to serve as treasurer of the National Federation of the Blind.
 In 2012, Pam and Roland received the prestigious Jacobus tenBroek Award in recognition of their distinguished service in the Federation.
+In 2015, Pam was elected as first vice president of the National Federation of the Blind.
 Allen is also involved in a variety of community and professional organizations, including the Chamber of Commerce and as a gubernatorial appointee to the Louisiana Rehabilitation Council.
 She says, "Being elected to the national board has allowed me to give back and to spread the message of our movement.
 It is an incredible honor and privilege to serve!"